thundergnat/SDL2-ttf/struct-by-value.md

 for a way to contribute that someone would appreciate, this isn't a bad place to look IMO.

 What would the "finished" status be?
-Code in Raku (or Moar) exposing CStruct call-by-value, accepted by the project leader (jnthn effectively), through the dynCall interface, that would at a minimum let the above mentioned SDL2-ttf library pass color CStructs the way the library wants them (by value).
+Code in Raku exposing CStruct call-by-value for NativeCall, accepted by the project leader (jnthn effectively), through the dynCall interface, that would at a minimum let the above mentioned SDL2-ttf library pass color CStructs the way the library wants them (by value).

 Any takers?